dansmyers/ProgrammingWithAI/Projects/2-Story.md

 ## Setup

-Make a `Project_3` directory and create a file named `game.py` inside it.
+Put your program into a single Python script named `game.py`.

 ## Review the basic chatbot

-The starting point for this project is the basic chatbot from Lab 8.
-Review that code and make sure you understand how it's implemented and how to use the OpenAI API before continuing with this project.
+The starting point for this project is the basic chatbot from the practice activity we did in class.

 ### API key management